Please join us in legislative advocacy!

 Maternal and Child Stillbirth Prevention Act

 Amendments to Title V (H.R.
-7011)
+4581 / S. 2231)

 THE MORE YOU KNOW

-This March, Congresswoman Alma Adams, Ph.D. introduced the “Maternal and Child Health Stillbirth Prevention Act of 2022.”
+The Maternal and Child Health Stillbirth Prevention Act is a bipartisan, bicameral bill.
+The co-leads in Congress are Congresswoman Ashley Hinson (R-Iowa), Congresswoman Alma Adams (D-North Carolina), Senator Jeff Merkley (D-Oregon) and Senator Bill Cassidy (R-Louisiana).
 We at PUSH are proud to endorse this bipartisan Act (H.R.
-7011) which will amend Title V, the Maternal and Child Health Services Block Grant of the Social Security Act.
+4581) which will amend Title V, the Maternal and Child Health Services Block Grant of the Social Security Act.
 This provides funding to support the well-being of mothers, children, and their families.
-The Maternal and Child Health Stillbirth Prevention Act of 2022 will clarify that stillbirth prevention activities are an allowable use of funds under Title V to encourage more states to prioritize stillbirth prevention programs.
+The Maternal and Child Health Stillbirth Prevention Act will clarify that stillbirth prevention activities are an allowable use of funds under Title V to encourage more states to prioritize stillbirth prevention programs.